quasarframework/icongenie/README.md

 If you discover a security issue, please contact us via email: `security@quasar-framework.org`

 ## Known Issues

-We have discovered a rare edge case, where the icns file is malformed on some MacOS systems - but only when using electron-builder.
-If you run into this, please help us triage by leaving a report at [this issue](https://github.com/quasarframework/app-extension-icon-genie/issues/73)
+### Docker

-### `Error spawn ../node_modules/optipng-bin/vendor/optipng ENOENT`
+`Error spawn ../node_modules/optipng-bin/vendor/optipng ENOENT`

-If you build the Quasar and an icon-genie in the Docker, here is the solution how to workaround an issue [Error: spawn ../node_modules/optipng-bin/vendor/optipng ENOENT](https://github.com/imagemin/optipng-bin/issues/84) on Alpine Linux image in the Docker
+If you build the Quasar and an icon-genie in a Docker environment using an Alpine Linux image, here is the solution how to workaround an issue https://github.com/imagemin/optipng-bin/issues/84

-1. Create a `.dockerignore` file in the filder where where your `Dockefile` is placed and exclude `node_modules`:
+1. Create a `.dockerignore` file in the folder where where your `Dockerfile` is placed and exclude `node_modules`:
 `./client/node_modules`
-2. Install the following packages in the docker image `RUN apk --no-cache add pkgconfig autoconf automake libtool nasm build-base zlib-dev`
+2. Install the following packages in the Docker image `RUN apk --no-cache add pkgconfig autoconf automake libtool nasm build-base zlib-dev`

 ## Contributing